Updated May 2022

 Section 1 BOARD OF DIRECTORS

-PMJA shall be directed by a President, Treasurer, and five other Directors who are all designees of station members.
-Only one designee from each station member may serve on the Board or stand for election at a time.
+PMJA shall be directed by a President, Vice President, Treasurer, and five other Directors who are all designees of outlet members.
+Only one designee from each outlet member may serve on the Board or stand for election at a time.
+Any employee an outlet counts for determining membership size is eligible to run for the PMJA board.

 Section 2 PRESIDENT

 The President shall be elected at-large by the voting membership for a two-year term each even-numbered year.
-The President must have served on the board for a minimum of one year prior to running for this office and must be responsible for the day-to-day direction, reporting, and editing of a local public radio newsroom.
-The President is responsible for directing the activities of the association, convening the PMJA Board and membership meetings, and publicly representing the organization.
+The President can work in any capacity in any size outlet.
+The President must have served on the board for a minimum of one year prior to running for this office.
+The President is responsible for presiding at all meetings of the association including those of the Board of Directors.
+The President is empowered to act in the name of the Association in matters not specifically outlined in the bylaws with the approval of the Board of Directors.

 The Treasurer shall be elected at-large by the voting membership for a two-year term each odd-numbered year.
-The Treasurer may be employed in any capacity in a public radio newsroom.
-The Treasurer shall be responsible for recording and reporting on PMJA's financial activities.
-The Treasurer shall prepare and present reports on the financial status of the association to the board at least quarterly.
-A financial report shall be made to the membership annually at the organization's annual business meeting.
+The Treasurer may be employed in any capacity in any size outlet.
+The Treasurer shall consult with the Executive Director or a designee in recording and reporting on PMJA’s financial activities.
+The Treasurer will work with staff to prepare and present reports on the financial status of the association to the board at least quarterly.
+A financial report shall be made to the membership annually at the organization’s annual business meeting.

 Five Directors will be elected at large by the membership.
 These directors shall participate in planning the annual conference, head committees as appointed by the President, and develop special projects.

-(A station’s staff size is determined by the number of full-time positions authorized at the member's station at the time of the election.
-All full-time news and hosting staff, as well as all talk show personnel and contract employees with full-time contracts lasting a year or more should be counted when determining station size.)
+(An outlet’s staff size is determined by the number of full-time equivalent positions authorized at the member’s outlet at the time of the election.
+All staff producing news content, including full-time news and hosting staff, visual journalists, podcast staff, and all talk show personnel and contract employees with full-time contracts lasting a year or more should be counted when determining outlet size.)

-- AT-LARGE REPRESENTATIVES: Two Directors shall represent all members regardless of size.
-At-Large Representatives may be employed in any capacity in a public radio newsroom.
+- AT-LARGE REPRESENTATIVE: One Director shall represent all members regardless of size.
+At-Large Representatives may be employed in any capacity in a public media newsroom.

-The Small Station Representative, Large Station Representative and one At-Large Representative shall be elected for two-year terms in odd numbered years.
-The Medium Station Representative and the other At-Large Representative shall be elected for a two-year term in even numbered years.
+The Small Outlet Representative and Large Outlet Representative shall be elected for two-year terms in odd-numbered years.
+The Medium Outlet Representative and the At-Large Representative shall be elected for a two-year term in even-numbered years.
 Any Director elected to the board shall be allowed to fulfill his or her full term in office even if a change in staff size occurs during the course of that two-year term.

 All financial transactions made on behalf of the association that are above five-hundred-dollars ($500) shall require the approval of, and signatures of, two of the signors on the account.